eclipse-cdt-cloud/timeline-chart/doc/documentation.md

 # Components
 ## Time Controller
-* A central time controller that manages time-related properties, like the total time rang, viewed range, time cursor positions.
+* A central time controller that manages time-related properties, like the total time range, viewed range, time cursor positions.
 * It provides API for setting, reading and syncing the individual properties

 ## Time Cursor
 * Time Cursor T1 and optionally T2 are displayed as a vertical line spanning all rows.
 Range between T1 and T2 will be highlighted.
-Styling is be configurable through CSS.
+Styling is configurable through CSS.
 * Time range selection (or range selection) has full read/write/listen API.
 * Rendering is configurable through CSS and separated from the actual data.
 Setting cursor T1 is doable by clicking anywhere in the main area.
 A mouse click while holding shift will set T2.